tdshipley/tdshipley.github.io/pages/about.md

 ### Current

-[ECS Digital](https://ecs.co.uk/digital-engineering/) as a Delivery Consultant.
+[ECS](https://ecs.co.uk/digital-engineering/) as a Delivery Consultant.
 Currently working with HSBC as a Testing Practice Lead.

 ### Past